luca-viola/facelock/README.md

 used, especially for PyQt5 and opencv-python: sometimes it is preferable to install those dependencies through the package manager and not pip.

+In order to lock the screen on linux, you can set as _command to run_ (in the Settings panel) the one local to your distribution / graphic environment.

+For example, for cinnamon the command to set would be:

+`/usr/bin/cinnamon-screensaver-command  --lock`